There will be Wednesday tours again in 2026

-If the weather is suitable, we will observe with our telescopes, also with the T1T, if it is available for observations.
+Weather permitting, we will then observe the sky with our telescopes, including the T1T, provided it is available for observations.

-Lectures are planned again for 2025.
-As in the past, participation will continue to be free of charge.
-The first dates have been set and more are in preparation.
+Lectures are planned again for 2026.
+As in the past, participation remains free of charge.
+The first dates have been set, and additional ones are in the works.

-The members of the Astronomy Foundation Trebur team work on a voluntary basis.
+The members of the Trebur Astronomy Foundation team work on a volunteer basis.

 Public Events